ab2pentest/ab2.github.io/_posts/2022-07-25-HackyHolidays-Protect-the-supply-writeup.md

 # Description

-This challenge was in both forensics and reversing categories
+This challenge was in both the forensics and reversing categories

 ![image](https://user-images.githubusercontent.com/84577967/178866898-e4fcedc6-2d0d-4bc2-a2de-8237f9e290a8.png)

 # Solution

-The challenge is a container that we can pull using the command in description
+The challenge is a container that can be pulled using the command described in the challenge description.

 ```bash
 docker run -ti hackazon/micro_ghost /bin/sh
 ```

-As a fan of `bash` shell I had to change the `/bin/sh` to `/bin/bash`
+As a fan of `bash` shell, I had to change the `/bin/sh` to `/bin/bash`

 ```bash
 docker run -ti hackazon/micro_ghost /bin/bash